-- 6. This action arises under the Fifth, Eighth and Fourteenth Amendments to the United States Constitution and 42 U.S.C. § 1983.
-This Court has subject matter jurisdiction under 28 U.S.C. §§ 1331 and 1343. - 7.
-Declaratory relief is authorized by 28 U.S.C. §§ 2201 and 2202. - 8.
-Supplemental jurisdiction over state law claims is authorized by 28 U.S.C. § 1367. - Venue properly lies within this District under 28 U.S.C. § 1391(b)(2), because both Plaintiff and Defendant reside in this District.
+- 5. This action arises under the Fifth, Eighth and Fourteenth Amendments to the United States Constitution and 42 U.S.C. § 1983.
+This Court has subject matter jurisdiction under 28 U.S.C. §§ 1331 and 1343. - 6.
+Declaratory relief is authorized by 28 U.S.C. §§ 2201 and 2202. - 7.
+Supplemental jurisdiction over state law claims is authorized by 28 U.S.C. § 1367. - Venue properly lies within this District under 28 U.S.C. § 1391(b)(2), because Defendant resides in this District.
+Plaintiff now resides in the Middle District of Florida.

-Parties Parties
+Parties 19

-10.Jane Doe, 30 years old, was convicted for consensual sexual relations with a 16year-old boy when she was 24.
+9. Plaintiff, 32 years old, was convicted for consensual sexual relations with a 16-year-old boy when she was 24.
 She was sentenced to probation, which she successfully completed, including a sex offender treatment program.
 She poses virtually no risk of reoffense.
-She is mother to a 12-year-old daughter and threeyear-old twins, a boy and a girl.
-She is barred from participating in their education and extra-curricular activities as a result of her status.
-She will be unable to take them for long weekends from home without making one or more in-person reports and subjected to a minimum-mandatory criminal sentence if she inadvertently fails to comply with reporting requirements that are too vague to understand and are enforced arbitrarily.
-The in-person reporting requirement generally, having to make in-person reports to the sheriff within 48 hours of any change to an ever-lengthening list of identifying information - such as hair color, weight, fresh scars, short-term car rentals, 3 days away from home in a year - is onerous, costly and time-consuming, forcing her to lose work and wages for the rest of her life.
-Her children, who live in a small town, will be ostracized, harassed, humiliated and shunned as the result of their mother's status.
+She is mother to a 13-year-old daughter and 4-year-old twins, a boy and a girl.
+She is barred from their schools and extra-curricular activities as a result of her status.
+She will be unable to take them for long weekends from home without making one or more in-person reports, and subjected to a minimum-mandatory criminal sentence if she inadvertently fails to comply with reporting requirements that are too vague to understand and are enforced arbitrarily.
+The in-person reporting requirement generally, having to make in-person reports to the sheriff within 48 hours of any change to an everlengthening list of identifying information - such as hair color, weight, fresh scars, short-term car rentals, 3 days away from home in a year - is onerous, costly and time-consuming, forcing her to lose work and wages for the rest of her life.
+Her children will be ostracized, harassed, humiliated and shunned as the result of their mother's status.
 She has been harassed and threatened at work as the result of her status.
 She lives in fear that she and her family will fall victim to widely-reported vigilantism against registrants, which is facilitated by FSORNA's aggressive notification of her whereabouts.
 She is a "sexual offender" as defined by § 943.0435(1)(h), Florida Statutes.

-11.Defendant Richard L. Swearingen is the Commissioner (also known as the 12.Executive Director) of the Florida Department of Law Enforcement (FDLE), which is responsible for implementing many of Florida's registration requirements.
+10. Defendant Richard L. Swearingen is the Commissioner (also known as the Executive Director) of the Florida Department of Law Enforcement (FDLE), which is responsible for implementing many of Florida's registration requirements.
 These requirements include creation and maintenance of the registry and the website containing information about the registrants; creation and maintenance of the forms specifying information that must be registered; and disclosure of the information to law enforcement agencies, commercial social networking websites, institutions of higher education and the public.
 He has statutory authority to implement the relief Plaintiff seeks.
-See Fla.
-Stat. §943.03, Fla.
+See § 943.03, Fla.
 Stat.
 (2018).
 References to the Commissioner or the FDLE in this Complaint are referring to this Defendant.
 At all relevant times, Defendant Swearingen and his agents acted, and continue to act, under color of state law.